 Full Circle Farm

-In December 2017, East Cooper Land Trust worked with landowners to place a conservation easement on the Full Circle Farm property, which is located on Johns Island.
-The land is owned by Peter Conway, who intends to conserve the land as an active farm and residence in perpetuity.
+In December 2017, East Cooper Land Trust worked with Peter and Mary Conway to place a conservation easement on the Full Circle Farm property, which is located on Johns Island.
+The Conways intend to conserve the land as an active farm and residence in perpetuity.
 While East Cooper Land Trust primarily works within the East Cooper area, occasionally a land project outside of our focus area is brought to our attention.
 Diverse family farms are important to our community’s past and future.

 The property contains agricultural fields and horse pastures, forested uplands, forested wetlands, and a small pond.
 The fields on the property are suitable for crop or livestock agriculture and the forested area provides natural habitat for birds, amphibians, reptiles, and mammals.
-“Our family’s motivation to preserve the farm is our concern that the rural character and agricultural productivity which have long characterized Johns Island is being lost to housing subdivisions.
-At the same time the farm-to-table movement with its interest in sustainably grown local foods is growing.
-We hope that our farm will provide fresh local food to the Charleston community forever,” says landowner Peter Conway.
+“Our family’s motivation to preserve the farm is our concern that the rural character and agricultural productivity which have long characterized Johns Island is being lost to housing subdivisions,” said Peter Conway.